Allah chose the prophets and messengers as the best of examples to their nations

 “And your Lord (is) most knowing of whoever (is) in the heavens and the earth.
 And verily We have preferred some (of) the Prophets to others.
 And We gave Dawood Zaboor.”
 (Surah Al-Isra` 17:55)

-Quran consists of 114 chapters (surah), the length has more than 200 verses to come chapter which only 3 chapters, and divided into 30 parts (Jooz).
-The prophet had revealed the Quran for about 23 years.
-The Quran was revealed in the Arabic language, transcripted in Arabic and spread all over the world and recited by the Moslems also in Arabic and has been translated in the various language in every country.
+Quran consists of 114 chapters (surah), the length has more than 200 verses to come chapter with only 3 chapters, and is divided into 30 parts (Jooz).
+The Prophet had revealed the Quran for about 23 years.
+The Quran was revealed in the Arabic language, transcribed in Arabic and spread all over the world and recited by the Muslims also in Arabic and has been translated into various languages in every country.
 Allah says:

 يُسَبِّحُونَ اللَّيْلَ وَالنَّهَارَ لَا يَفْتُرُونَ

-In Islam, it is a part of faith to believe all the books that were revealed to the messengers.
+In Islam, it is a part of faith to believe in all the books that were revealed to the messengers.
 There have been many scriptures revealed throughout the history of mankind.
 Allah tells us about a few of the names of the scriptures in the Qur’an.
-Muslims should recite the Quran in Arabic for it refer to the original language, for gaining a greater sense of the true meaning, since the translation has various interpretation in a different language.
+Muslims should recite the Quran in Arabic for it refers to the original language, for gaining a greater sense of the true meaning, since the translation has various interpretations in different languages.

-All Moslem believe in the Prophet and Messenger of Allah.
-They are the gifted human that received a revelation from God, which is guiding mankind into morality and goodness and the main point is believing that God is the only the Creator of this universe.
-Humans must worship Him and follow His order and leave the restrictions.
+All Muslims believe in the Prophet and Messenger of Allah.
+They are the gifted human who received a revelation from God, which is guiding mankind into morality and goodness, and the main point is believing that God is the only Creator of this universe.
+Humans must worship Him and follow His order, and leave the restrictions.
 Allah says:

 أُولَٰئِكَ الَّذِينَ هَدَى اللَّهُ فَبِهُدَاهُمُ اقْتَدِهْ قُل لَّا أَسْأَلُكُمْ عَلَيْهِ أَجْرًا إِنْ هُوَ إِلَّا ذِكْرَىٰ لِلْعَالَمِينَ

-“Those (are) ones whom Allah has guided, so of their guidance, you follow.
-Say, “Not I ask you for it any reward.
-It (is) not but a reminder for the worlds.”
+“Those are ones whom Allah has guided, so of their guidance, you follow.
+Say, “Not I ask you for any reward.
+It is not but a reminder for the world.”
 (Surah Al-An`am 6:90)

 The former messengers of Mohammed were ordered to send God’s revelation to each nation, for worshipping only one God (Allah).
-However, Mohammed as the last Messenger was appointed for all of mankind because the Quran is designed to fit for all human beings to believe in Allah.
+However, Mohammed, as the last Messenger, was appointed for all of mankind because the Quran is designed to fit all human beings to believe in Allah.

-There are many prophets sent by Allah but quoted in the Quran is only 25 prophets (as well mentioned in the Bible):
+There are many prophets sent by Allah, but those quoted in the Quran are only 25 prophets (as mentioned in the Bible):

 • Adam ( Adam ).